 You’ve had a great HR career and counting!
 What made you decide to make a transition to a new industry, and how did you adapt to the challenges?

 Apart from mobility reasons, and having done country & regional HR Roles, I need to continue stretching myself and pursue new sets of challenges.
-I feel very fulfilled that I have done the organization transformation that I was set out to do in my previous company.
+I feel very fulfilled that I have done the organizational transformation that I was set out to do in my previous company.
 I was also able to prepare a strong talent pipeline and develop next-generation leaders.
 I’m proud to have grown my local HR talents by assigning them to crucible roles, sending them to international assignments, and providing accelerator experiences that will prepare them to become future leaders.
 All of these made me confidently pass the baton to my team and move on.

 Now, it’s time for me to contribute and make an impact in another company by bringing in what I know to help the organization, and at the same time learn in a new industry.
 Because there’s no such thing as learning enough.

 Grit and passion are key ingredients to a successful career.
-If you were to add another “ingredient” to the secret sauce of a successful career-family oriented woman, what would it be?
+If you were to add another “ingredient” to the secret sauce of a successful career-family-oriented woman, what would it be?

 3P’s: Purpose, Partner, Prayer

-Purpose: Anchor on your purpose—your higher sense of value & inspiration.
+Purpose.
+Anchor on your purpose—your higher sense of value & inspiration.
 When you are purpose-driven, work has a whole new meaning.
 Are you working to improve the lives of your family?
 To give back to society?
 Or contribute to nation building?
-Whatever it is, your purpose will help you throughout the challenges; it will make you see beyond yourself because you are focused on higher value – – and what you do becomes more meaningful.
+Whatever it is, your purpose will help you throughout the challenges; it will make you see beyond yourself because you are focused on a higher value – – and what you do becomes more meaningful.
 It inspires you to give your best and propels you to persevere even in the toughest of times.

-Partner: It has been said a lot of times by many successful people that the most important career decision one will make is who you marry.
+Partner.
+It has been said a lot of times by many successful people that the most important career decision one will make is who you marry.
 I absolutely agree.
 I cannot imagine having reached this point in my career if not for the support of my husband, Jay.
 Over the years there have been times I was on the verge of giving up my career and my husband has always been there to encourage me.
 During the times that I doubted myself, he believed in me.
 The balance between family and career has always worked because of his willingness to share the responsibilities with the children and at home.
 There have been a lot of opportunities I would have passed up if not for my husband who has always been supportive and patient to provide his insights and guidance when making tough decisions.

-Prayer: My faith has been my constant source of inner strength and courage in my career journey.
+Prayer.
+My faith has been my constant source of inner strength and courage in my career journey.
 I conquered a lot of my fears and worries because I knew I was not alone.
-God is very much part of my day… ever-present as I go through the day’s highs and lows.
+God is very much part of my day… ever present as I go through the day’s highs and lows.
 The journey has not always been easy but I have experienced God’s faithfulness countless times.
 I have a simple philosophy: Do my best and offer everything in prayer.

 It’s mid-year into 2020, with a tough job market.
 What advice can you give to aspiring female leaders who are hungry for growth?

 This goes not only for female leaders but to all aspiring professionals.
 This pandemic is unprecedented and many of us would feel anxious about its far-reaching implications.
 But time and again we hear “focus on the things you can control” and in this situation, indeed this is what we need to do.
 Keep learning, continue to invest in your capability building.
 Now is the time to upskill (or even reskill).
 Sharpening your saw becomes especially critical to be able to compete in a tough job market.
 Also, continue to raise the bar on your performance.
 It is dangerous to rest on one’s laurels.
 Every breakthrough you deliver in the past becomes your new base.
-Continue to drive value, deliver your best, and make an impact.
+Continue to drive value, deliver your best and make an impact.
 Your results will speak for themselves and make you stand out.
 I have to say that I consider myself pretty average when I first started my career because I was not your usual high flyer, multi-awarded student.
 However, what I lacked in accolades, I sure made up with effort.
 Billionaire Mark Cuban once said that “The one thing in life that you can control is your effort”, and I sure was a living testament to that.
 I continuously built my capabilities over the years and never stopped learning.
 I would challenge myself recognizing that there’s always room to improve.
 I leveraged the knowledge of the brilliant people around me and made sure to learn from them.
 And that is how I grew and became better at what I do.
 So the best advice I can give you – cultivate your talent and deliver your best performance.
-Remember “the grass is greener where you water it.”
+Remember “the grass is greener where you water it”.